XVII. Airmails and Commemoratives, 1949-1959

 Production: Unknown (the Government Press, Baghdad?)

-I dislike commemoratives, as should be clear if you’ve read this far down the page.
-But the foregoing stamps are at least wholehearted, and not a dismal half measure like this one – a stamp from the Postal Congress series overprinted to commemorate an unrelated occasion.
+The foregoing stamps are at least wholehearted, and not a dismal half measure like this one — unsold stock from the Postal Congress series overprinted to commemorate an unrelated occasion.

 Army Day